elfvingralf/macOSpilot-ai-assistant/readme.md

 ## How it works

 1. macOSpilot runs NodeJS/Electron.
 Simply install the NodeJS project and dependencies (see below) and make the necessary configurations in `index.js`.
 Then chose to run `yarn start` from the terminal, or package it with Electron with the instructions below, add your OpenAI API key and let the application run in the background.
-2. When you need to use macOSpilot, press the keyboard shortcut you've configured. macOSpilot will take a screenshot of your currently active macOS application window and activate the microphone.
+2. When you need to use macOSpilot, press the keyboard shortcut you've configured (default is Command+Shift+'). macOSpilot will take a screenshot of your currently active macOS application window and activate the microphone.
 3. Speak your question into your microphone and then press the same keyboard shortcut to end the microphone recording.
 4. macOSpilot will send your question to OpenAI's Whisper API, and the transcription will be sent to OpenAI's Vision API along with the screenshot.
 5. The Vision API response will be displayed in a small notification window on top of your active macOS application window, and read outloud once it's been processed by OpenAI's TTS (text to speech) API.